encryptedninja/command-center/README.md

 * `dig +short myip.opendns.com @resolver1.opendns.com`

-* `curl ifconfig.me` a simpler way is just wisiting ifconfig.me with curl :)
+* `curl ifconfig.me` a simpler way is just visiting ifconfig.me with curl :)

 ## curl
 You can do some great things with **_curl_**, it's worth going through it's man page, this is one of the great techniques I use quite often: